JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 * if you still don't have pixel.png in your skin, it can be found in other soundsphere skins or in the resources folder in the game's root.
 * If you can't figure out the problem on your own, feel free to ask for help in #help or #skins channels of [soundsphere Discord](https://discord.gg/ubKMtTk).

 ## Closing thoughts
 After following this guide you should end up with a relatively basic soundsphere skin that you can modify as you wish.
 If you think you can improve this guide in any way, feel free to [contribute on Github](https://github.com/JustVldKsh/soundsphere-wiki)
+_Note: had to leave out adding BGA to the skin from the guide because of page build errors._